Saratoga campaign: Reaction and delay

 General Schuyler, at Albany when he received word of Ticonderoga's fall, immediately rode to Fort Edward, where there was a garrison of about 700 regulars and 1,400 militia.
 He decided to make Burgoyne's passage as difficult as possible, using the axe as a weapon; as it was much easier to fell large trees in the enemy's path than to remove them after they were down, this brought Burgoyne's advance to a crawl, tiring his troops and forcing them to use up supplies.
 On July 11 Burgoyne wrote to Lord Germain, complaining that the Americans were systematically felling trees, destroying bridges, and damming streams along the road to Fort Edward.
 Schuyler also employed scorched earth tactics to deny the British access to local provisions.
 Despite Burgoyne's lack of movement, his scouts were active; some of Schuyler's work crews were attacked.

 Schuyler's tactics required Burgoyne to build a road through the wilderness for his guns and troops, a task that took about two weeks.
 They moved out of Skenesboro on July 24 and reached Fort Edward on July 29, finding that Schuyler had already abandoned it in a retreat that ended at Stillwater, New York.
-Before he left Skenesboro, Burgoyne was joined by about 500 Indians (mostly Ottawas, but also Meskwaki, Mississauga, Chippewa, and Ojibwe, as well as members of the Iroquois) from the Great Lakes region under the leadership of St. Luc de la Corne and Charles Michel de Langlade.
+Before he left Skenesboro, Burgoyne was joined by about 500 Indians (mostly Odawas, but also Meskwaki, Mississauga, Chippewa, and Ojibwe, as well as members of the Haudenosaunee) from the Great Lakes region under the leadership of St. Luc de la Corne and Charles Michel de Langlade.

 St. Leger's expedition

 Lieutenant Colonel St. Leger proceeded up the St. Lawrence by bateaux and crossed Lake Ontario to arrive at Oswego without incident.
 He had about 240 British regulars, supported by 90 jäger from Hesse-Hanau, 250 Loyalists from the King's Royal Regiment of New York, and 50 Canadien militia.
-They were joined by 100 British Indian Department rangers led by John Butler, and 800 indigenous warriors led by the Iroquois war chiefs Sayenqueraghta, Cornplanter, and Joseph Brant.
+They were joined by 100 British Indian Department rangers led by John Butler, and 800 indigenous warriors led by the Haudenosaunee war chiefs Sayenqueraghta, Cornplanter, and Joseph Brant.